Center-for-Health-Data-Science/Computerome2.0Workshop/Exercises/Part1_basics.md

 -   Can you start `python` (HINT: python is handled by `anaconda` packages)?
 -   What `python` packages are available (HINT: `conda list`)?

+Well done!
+You can now relax and listen to some music - like my [new single](https://MagaliMichaut.lnk.to/DuSilence) for instance... ;-)